MEINHL/fitbit_export/README.md

 # fitbit_export
-contains code to extract data from fitbit
+to extract data from fitbit